gildas/ininvid/README.md

 ## Usage

-To use and configure the ININ Vidyo integration, add the following code the *head* section of your HTML page, like this:
+To use and configure the ININ Vidyo integration, add the following code to the *head* section of your HTML page, like this:

 ```html
 <!-- ININVID: Configuration {{{ -->